How to Be a Dom: Complete Guide for Beginners

 Learn from the experts: Read classic guides like SM 101 by Jay Wiseman, The New Topping Book by Dossie Easton & Janet Hardy, or BDSM 101 resources by Midori.
 Many BDSM educators, like Tristan Taormino, emphasize core principles of play such as consent, negotiation, safety, communication, and aftercare -- these fundamentals should become second nature to you.
 Don't shy away from learning -- knowledge boosts confidence and prevents mistakes.

 Develop your own style: Every Dom has a unique flavor.
-Part of the fun in training is discovering what kind of Dominant you are.
+Fulmen identifies six in The Heart of Dominance: Control, Conquest, Service, Devaluation, Nurture, and Objectification, each with its own psychological dynamic and scene style.
+Part of the fun in training is discovering which ones resonate with you.
+For inspiration, explore our guide to the different types of Doms, from nurturing Daddy Doms to intense Sadists, or our gentle domination guide if a softer approach appeals to you.
 Try different approaches in low-pressure scenes.
 Maybe one day you dress up and role-play a "teacher" persona to scold your naughty "student" partner; another day you might simply dominate in your everyday voice by confidently directing the action.
 See what feels empowering to you and resonates with your sub.
+I love that there's no single "winning" archetype in our quiz data.
+Nearly a thousand users have taken our "What's Your Dom Archetype?" quiz and the results are spread across the board, which tells me the best Dom style is the one that authentically fits you, not one you copied from a book or a video.

 Body language and voice: A practical skill often overlooked is the use of body language and voice control.
 Doms communicate a lot through posture, eye contact, and tone.
+This extends to what you're called, too.
+In our data, "Sir" is the most widely accepted dominant title at around 69% acceptance from both sides, while grander titles like "Commander" and "Emperor/Empress" fall below 20%.
+Simplicity carries authority.
 During your "training," pay attention to how you carry yourself.

 Get feedback: Treat each scene or interaction as a learning experience.
 After playing, ask your partner for feedback: What did you enjoy most?
 Was there anything you didn't like or that could be better?
 Maybe they loved how you pulled their hair but felt the spanking was too light/hard; maybe they suggest you speak up more because they couldn't hear the command clearly.
 Don't take it as an insult -- take it as guidance to improve.
 A good Dominant is always learning.